-I had once received a call from another investor on how to structure a transaction on a nice 3bd, 2ba property.
+I once received a call from another investor on how to structure a transaction on a nice 3bd, 2ba property.
 The sellers of the home were unable to find a buyer and they had to move out of the state, leaving them with a vacant house.
 The home was free and clear so this allowed an opportunity for creative deal structuring!
-We had gotten into a discussion about how to structure the deal and the question came up: What’s the different between a lease option and owner financing?
+We had gotten into a discussion about how to structure the deal and the question came up: What’s the difference between a lease option and owner-financing?

 The Classic Cash For Homes Method

-The classic cash for homes method is to determine what the home is worth after all necessary repairs are made.
-This is known as the after repair value or “ARV”.
+The classic cash-for-homes method is to determine what the home is worth after all necessary repairs are made.
+This is known as the after-repair value or “ARV”.
 The ARV is multiplied by a percentage and then the repair estimate is subtracted from that total.
 This is a great solution if a large amount of cash is needed right away.
-This is most commonly used on properties that have no mortgage and need a lot of repair.
+This is most commonly used on properties that have no mortgage and need a lot of repairs.
 What if a large amount of cash is not needed?

 The Lease Option

-So, what’s the difference between a lease option and owner financing?
-There are some important technical differences due to the fact that title is not conveyed with a lease option.
-The tenant-buyer will not receive title until they exercise their option and buy the property.
+So, what’s the difference between a lease option and owner-financing?
+There are some important technical differences due to the fact that the title is not conveyed with a lease option.
+The tenant-buyer will not receive the title until they exercise their option and buy the property.
 The owner of the property is still a landlord and is subject to landlord-tenant law.

-Both lease options and purchase money mortgages are complex legal instruments that are too in depth to cover in this brief blog post.
-Investopedia is a great source of information on the purchase money morgage.
+Both lease options and purchase money mortgages are complex legal instruments that are too in-depth to cover in this brief blog post.
+Investopedia is a great source of information on the purchase money mortgage.

 Do you own a home in the Raleigh area of North Carolina that you would like to sell directly to a buyer?
-Simply fill out the form below and Mike will contact you to review your options!
+Simply fill out the form below and Wake County Home Buyers will contact you to review your options!